alexspirgel/schema/README.md

 Note: If no `type` is set, any type variable will be considered valid.

-#### Multiple Type Schema
+#### Optional Schema

-A single type schema can be defined directly in the schema root.
-Schema can also be set as an array of objects within the `type_schema` property for when the input can validate from more than one schema.
-An example of multiple type schema is an input that can be either a single value or an array of values.
+When a value has more than one valid syntax, multiple schema can be defined.
+Anywhere a single schema object can be defined, so can an array of schema objects.

+Here is an example of optional schema:

 ```js
 var multiple_type_schema = {